-Kath graduated from Massey University with a degree in Natural Resource Management (Applied Science).
-Since then Kath has completed a Graduate Certificate in Environmental Management at Central Queensland University (Gladstone) and completed her Masters in Applied Science in 2012.
-After a short stint in Regional Council monitoring and enforcement in Taranaki & Wellington, Kath has worked in the private sector as an environmental planner since 2001.
+A Taranaki local, Kath graduated from Massey University with a degree in Natural Resource Management (Applied Science).
+She then did a Graduate Certificate in Environmental Management at Central Queensland University and completed her Masters in Applied Science in 2012.
+After a short stint in monitoring and enforcement at Taranaki & Wellington Regional Councils, Kath has worked in the private sector as an environmental planner since 2001.

 Kath’s background is in Natural Resource Management and leading projects.
 This includes large scale land development, minerals, petroleum and agriculture, with a strong a focus on driving public consultation, relationships and environmental management/compliance around these projects as they progress.
-Kath also has over 15 years experience with Health, Safety and Quality Management and is responsible for Landpro’s QHSE System (ISO9001:2015 and ACC WSMP Tertiary).
+Kath also has over 20 years experience with Health, Safety and Quality Management and is responsible for our QHSE System (ISO9001:2015).

-She is a full member of the New Zealand Planning Institute (NZPI), a member of the New Zealand Institute of Directors, a Certified Nutrient Management Adviser (CNMA) and is involved at a local level with the Taranaki Property Investors Association and Taranaki Rural Business Network.
-She is also on the Board of Taranaki Women’s Refuge.
+Kath is a full member of the New Zealand Planning Institute (NZPI), a Certified Nutrient Management Adviser (CNMA) and is involved at a local level with the Taranaki Property Investors Association and on the Board of Taranaki Women’s Refuge.

 Nathan is a Licensed Cadastral Surveyor and joined the company’s Cromwell office in 2012.
 He began his surveying career in 1995 working for a small firm specialising in engineering and industrial measurement survey.
 While working he studied part time towards the New Zealand Certificate in Land Surveying and graduated in 1998.